-- Meanwhile, prepare the filling.
-In a bowl, mix together the ground almonds, coconut or brown sugar, cinnamon, egg white, and apricot jam.
+- Meanwhile, prepare the filling: in a bowl, mix together the ground almonds (or almond four), coconut or brown sugar, cinnamon, egg white, and apricot jam.

 - After the rising time, turn the dough onto a lightly floured work surface.
 With a rolling pin, roll it into a rectangle approximately 20 x 30 cm.

 - Cut the rectangle in half lengthwise, so that you end up with two rectangles, each 30 cm long.

 - Spread the filling over one half, then top with the second half.